Japanese cruiser Nachi: Operations in northern waters

 Nachi was then repaired at Yokosuka, with eight Type 96 AA guns installed, returning to Paramushiro on 15 May, and then returning to Kiska from 10–15 July to evacuate the Japanese garrison.
-On 6 October, after departing Ōminato, Nachi was attacked by the submarine USS Halibut, which fired four torpedoes, one of which struck Nachi in her starboard side.
-However, the torpedo was a dud and damage was minimal.
+On 6 September, after departing Ōminato, Nachi was attacked by the submarine USS Halibut, which fired four torpedoes, two of which struck Nachi in her starboard side, but the torpedoes were duds and damage was minimal.
 Nachi remained based at Ōminato through July 1944.

 Operations in the Philippines and sinking

 Nachi was reassigned to Kure Naval District from 31 July 1944 and spent the month of August in training.
-Her anti-aircraft defenses were updated with an additional two twin-mount and twenty single mount Type 96 25-mm autocannon, bringing her final total to 48 barrels in September.
+Her antiaircraft defenses were updated with an additional two twin-mount and 20 single-mount Type 96 25-mm autocannon, bringing her final total to 48 barrels in September.
 In October 1944, she was sent to the Philippines as part of a cruiser force under the command of Vice Admiral Kiyohide Shima.
 During the Battle of Leyte Gulf from 24 October, Nachi and Ashigara were part of Vice Admiral Shoji Nishimura’s force, which included the battleships Yamashiro, Fuso and the cruiser Mogami.
 On 25 October, after the Battle of Surigao Strait, Nachi and Mogami collided, resulting in severe damage to both vessels.
 Nachi was forced to retire to Manila to repair damage to her bow.